 The General Business district is established to accommodate heavy business and light industrial uses on individual tracts of land and within coordinated business/industrial parks.
-The General Business district may also accommodate higher density multi-family residential uses.

 Uses permitted by right, uses with conditions, and uses permitted upon the issuance of a "special" permit are listed in the table of uses in Section 3.5.